Aetherbase/gstreamer/README.md

 # GStreamer

 This is GStreamer, a framework for streaming media.
+Used to stream media.

 ## Where to start